rMi99/pdf-cracker/README.md

 ## Installation

-1. Clone this repository or copy the files to your project directory.
+Clone this repository or copy the source files to your project directory.

-2. Ensure dependencies are installed (none external needed for this wrapper):
+Install any dependencies (none external needed for this wrapper):

 ```bash
 npm install
 ```

-3. Place your encrypted PDF file in the project folder or specify the full path in the code.
+Place your encrypted PDF file in the project folder or specify the full path in your code.

 ---